 If you have to feed a stray cat without cat food, you may be looking through the cupboards for what you think is the next best thing: dog food.
 This is not such a good idea.

-While sure they are similar, pet food is specially formulated to the stomachs of the animals they suit.
+While sure they are similar, pet food is specially formulated for the stomachs of the animals they suit.
 Such as the levels of amino acids, proteins etc that allow them to have a healthy, balanced diet.
-While dogs and cats are both domestic pets with four legs, their biological similarities end there! 😉

 Some people think that they can feed a stray cat on vegetables and fruits alone, which is not the best option either.

 A hungry cat will eat anything, sure enough, but cats are consummate carnivores.
 Food like tomatoes and potatoes might give them gastrointestinal problems.
 When you’re thinking of what to feed a stray cat without cat food, you should think protein.